johnolos/rust-workshop/README.md

 </details>

 ## 5. Envelope v/ADSR
 Our syntesizer will now play only when keys are pressed, but it still sounds a bit boring.
-We will now fix this by implementing an ADSR-envelope that will be hooked in between the `gate` and the amplifier.
+We will now fix this by implementing an ADSR-envelope that will be hooked in between the `gate` and the output.

 ### ADSR
-An ADSR (Attack, Decay, Sustain, Release) transforms a gate-input to a more dynamic signal.
+An ADSR (Attack, Decay, Sustain, Release) transforms a gate-input into a more dynamic signal.
 It contains an internal state-machine wih the states `Attack`, `Decay`, and `Release`.
 Study the following figures.

 ![State diagram for ADSR](images/adsr-state-machine.png) (Value refers to the output of the ADSR)
 ![Envelope](images/Envelope.png)

-We see that when the `gate` value (red dashed line) goes from 0 to 1 (when we press a key), the output value goes through the `attack`, `decay` and `sustain` state.
+We see that when the `gate` value (the red dashed line) goes from 0 to 1 (when we press a key), the output value goes through the `attack`, `decay` and `sustain` state.
 When a key is released, the ADSR goes to the apropriatly named `release` state.
 The output of the ADSR is multiplied with the audio signal.

 ### Sliders in the UI